top of page

 I've heard that scamsters also impersonate well-known authors, offering to get us published or promote our books.
 But I haven't yet received an email from Stephen King or J.K.
 Rowling offering get behind me.

 Share this warning with your writing communities.
+Because when something sounds too good to be true, it probably is!

 Comments